robertorosero/pyhtonmig/Doc/library/cmath.rst

    Return the hyperbolic arc cosine of *x*.
 There is one branch cut, extending left from 1 along the real axis to -∞, continuous from above.

-.. function:: arg(x)

-   Return argument, also known as the phase angle, of a complex.

-   .. versionadded:: 2.6

 .. function:: asin(x)